 The task of developing and maintaining sustainable infrastructure is a complex process, and modern civil engineers face numerous challenges, including an ever-expanding population and increased demand on water supplies.
 With a focus on water management, CSU’s civil engineering master’s program prepares you to take on multifaceted challenges and address water-related concerns facing future generations.
 Topics of study include infrastructure management, hydrology, water control and measurement, GIS, and environmental monitoring.
 Analyze current industry research as you prepare to tackle infrastructure-related issues and evolving water concerns.

-Graduate Certificate in Water Resources Management
+Graduate Certificates in Water Resources Management

 Designed for professionals who work on global community development projects, this customizable graduate certificate provides you with the knowledge to manage resources more sustainably and boost efforts to improve living standards in communities around the world.
 With a focus on water resource management courses, this program allows you to concentrate your studies on topics like water resources planning and management, irrigation systems, engineering hydrology, wastewater processing, infrastructure management, and more.